 Or, give me a call and I’ll do my best to put you hip, straighten you out, ease your pain, all of the above…and I’ll give you some suggestions for preparing for these bad boys as well.

-You sign up at www.act.org (by September 22 for the October test; by November 3 for the December one).
-You may have to travel to take this one, so check the ACT web site carefully to see where it’s offered.
+You sign up at www.act.org (by August 16th for the September 14 test, by Sept.
+20 for the October 26 test, and by November 8 for the December 14 one).
+You may have to travel to take the ACT, so check the ACT web site carefully to see where it’s offered.

 Confused?
 Call or email me and we’ll tawk.

 I wrote you last week about this – show of hands: who’s started their common application?

 Go ahead now and do it – don’t be scared.
 You’ll see it’s quite user-friendly.
 If anyone wants me to resend my last rant about getting started on the Common App, let me know and I will.

 Okay, I’m going to end here.
 Next week I’ll send a “part two” of my August “Summer Bummer” College Guy Rant, offering you a sort of mellow “to do” list for your college search and application process.